 **PRE-ORDERS ARE FOR TAKE-OUT ONLY AND CANNOT BE EATEN IN THE RESTAURANT**

-**TWO DAYS NOTICE REQUIRED FOR PRE-ORDERS**
+**TWO DAYS NOTICE REQUIRED TO PLACE PRE-ORDERS AND TO CANCEL THEM**

 CUTOFF TIME IS 4PM